rdeforest/eforth/disliking-pressure.md

 because he thought this person weren't meeting their potential.
 This kind of approach is extremely de-motivating for me.

-If I appear to not be applying myself or living up to my potential it is not the case.
+If I appear to not be "applying" myself or "living up to my potential" it is not the case.
+Whatever I accomplish is exactly what my potential actually was, even if it does not meet some people's expectations for me.

+#